Index

 Example: Entering the keyword “Alzheimer’s disease” and unchecking the [Search including synonyms] check box before performing the search will limit search results to data matching the keyword “Alzheimer’s disease,” without retrieving data containing keywords such as “Alzheimer’s” and “Alzheimer dementia.”

-5.1.3 Keyword Suggestions
+5.2.3 Keyword Suggestions

 A list of disease names that partially match the keyword entered in the keyword field will appear as suggested keywords.

-5.1.4 Check the Number of Search Results
+5.2.4 Check the Number of Search Results

-Click the [CHECK THE NUMBER OF SEARCH RESULTS] button to check the number of metadata entries matching the search conditions entered.
+Click the [CHECK THE NUMBER OF SEARCH RESULTS] button to check the number of Metadata entries matching the Search Conditions entered.

-5.1.5 Search Using Saved Search Conditions
+5.2.5 Search Using Saved Search Conditions

-You can perform a search using previously saved search conditions.
+You can perform a search using previously saved Search Conditions.

 [Number of Search Results] shows the number of matches retrieved when the search was previously saved.
-If metadata was added or deleted since the search was performed, the number of matches shown may not match the current number of matches in search results.
+If Metadata was added or deleted since the search was performed, the number of matches shown may not match the current number of matches in search results.

 Click the [DOWNLOAD THE SEARCH CONDITIONS] button to download the file in JSON format.

-Click the [DELETE] button to delete saved search conditions.
+Click the [DELETE] button to delete saved Search Conditions.

-5.1.6 Search Condition History Search
+5.2.6 Search Condition History Search

-You can perform searches using previously entered search conditions (five most recent search conditions).
+You can perform searches using previously entered Search Conditions (five most recent Search Conditions).

 Number of Search Results shows the number of matches retrieved when the search was previously performed.
-If metadata was added or deleted since the search was performed, the number of matches shown may not match the current number of matches in search results.
+If Metadata was added or deleted since the search was performed, the number of matches shown may not match the current number of matches in search results.

-5.1.7 Searching Analysis Data Not Tied to a Sample
+5.2.7 Searching Analysis Data Not Tied to a Sample

 This displays a list of data without a “SAMPLE_REF” entry in Analysis data.

-5.2 Metadata Search Results
+5.3 Metadata Search Results

 The Search Metadata screen displays a list of samples tied to extracted data.